evildmp/vanilla-sphinx-test/theme-development.rst

 and there is the very bare bones of a Sphinx theme in the directory ``vanilla``.

-As soon as you uncomment the line above, Sphinx will no longer be able to build the documentation using the default them.
+As soon as you uncomment the line above, Sphinx will no longer be able to build the documentation using the default theme.
 Exactly what happens at this point seems to be the result of a fairly complex interaction between:

 * the theme setting above